-Indonesia is a country which consists of more than 17,000 islands, of which approximately 8000 are inhabited, with almost 250 million of population, 300 languages making it the fourth most populous country.
+Indonesia is a country that consists of more than 17,000 islands, of which approximately 8000 are inhabited, with almost 250 million population, 300 languages making it the fourth most populous country.

 - Indonesia has strong economic growth, an expanding middle class, and an urbanizing population

 - It has a huge burden of infectious diseases and every year there are estimates of more than 1 million new TB cases, more than 1 million new malaria cases, and HIV epidemic growing at a fast rate

 - In 2016 It was estimated that there are 48,000 new infections and in addition, there are many other infectious diseases that are still very common.

 - Low operational costs compared to Western markets

 - Vast treatment-naive patient pool and Diversified population